karlyndiary/New-York-AirBnB-Dashboard/README.md

 - The Average Price of Top 5 and Bottom 5 neighbourhoods.

-The bar chart shows use the average prices of both top 5 and neighbourhoods.
-We also see that there is a average price gap between these area of more or less $200 in the top 5 neighbourhoods while in the bottom 5 neighbourhoods, we see only a slight difference in the average price between each neighbourhood.
+The bar chart presents a comparison of the average prices in the top 5 and bottom 5 neighborhoods.
+It reveals that there is a significant price difference of approximately $200 among the top 5 neighborhoods, whereas the bottom 5 neighborhoods show only slight variations in their average prices.

 - Neighbourhood Average Price vs No of Baths & Beds